This chapter describes the Oracle Fusion Middleware features that are important in high availability topologies. It contains the following topics:

 Oracle Fusion Middleware provides an active-passive model for all its components using Oracle Fusion Middleware Cold Failover Clusters.
 In an Oracle Fusion Middleware Cold Failover Cluster configuration, two or more application server instances are configured to serve the same application workload but only one is active at any particular time.

-In Figure 2-4, the Administration Server runs on a two-node hardware cluster: Node 1 and Node 2.
+In Figure 2-4, the Administration Server runs on Node 1 and Node 2.
 The Administration Server is listening on the Virtual IP or hostname.
 The Middleware Home and the domain directory is on a shared disk that is mounted on Node 1 or Node 2 at any given point.
 Both the Middleware home and the domain directory should be on the same shared disk or shared disks that can fail over together.
 If an enterprise has multiple Fusion Middleware domains for multiple applications or environments, this topology is well suited for Administration Server high availability.
-A single hardware cluster can be deployed to host these multiple Administration Servers.
 Each Administration Server can use its own virtual IP and set of shared disks to provide high availability of domain services.